Lingepumpe/ccc_solver_template/README.md

 - Extracts zip, input files to in/, out/ subfolders
 - Creates git commit at level start, and pushes

-submit-solutions # Command from command-line
+## submit-solutions command
 - Checks outputfiles from out/ subfolder of current level, checks files with cat-coder
 - Aborts on first unsuccessful file
 - If all successful: Creates git commit for level end, and pushes.
 Runs `next-level` for you if there are more levels.
 - If some successful, but not all: Creates git commit for level progress, and pushes

-## Prerequisites
+## Installation

 To install:

-Pre0) Install/Activate python 3.10.x or 3.11.x (with pyenv on linux)
+- Pre0) Install/Activate python 3.10.x or 3.11.x (with pyenv on linux)
-Pre1) Update pip: `python -m pip install --upgrade pip` Pre2) Install poetry:
+- Pre1) Update pip: `python -m pip install --upgrade pip`
+- Pre2) Install poetry:
-Linux: `curl -sSL https://install.python-poetry.org | python3 -`
+  - Linux: `curl -sSL https://install.python-poetry.org | python3 -`
-Windows Powershell: `(Invoke-WebRequest -Uri https://install.python-poetry.org -UseBasicParsing).Content | python -`
+  - Windows Powershell: `(Invoke-WebRequest -Uri https://install.python-poetry.org -UseBasicParsing).Content | python -`

-From the project root:
+1. From the project root:
    `poetry install`

-Activate environment via
+2. Activate environment via
    `poetry shell`

 If you want additional libraries/packages, install them via:
 `poetry add dependency`